happybono/SonataSmooth/README.md

     return (rect, binomAvg, median, gaussMedian, gauss, sg);
 }
 ```
+> [!Note]
-Note : Derivative support and adaptive asymmetric SG handling are integrated into this unified pass.
+> Derivative support and adaptive asymmetric SG handling are integrated into this unified pass.
 Parallelization is skipped for very small arrays (`n < 2000`) to avoid overhead.

 ### 3. Rectangular (Uniform) Mean Filter
 #### How it works